tcsvn/pyadlml/docs/user_guide.rst

    :align: center

-The changepoint representation is a ordered sequence of binary vectors.
+The *last_fired* representation uses binary vectors to represent the state of the smart home at a given point :math:`t` in time.
 Each field in the vector corresponds to a device.
-A field is only "on" for the device that changed its state last.
+A field possesses the value 1 at timepoint :math:`t` if and only if the device was the last to change its state from 1 to 0 or from 0 to 1 for :math:`s<t` Otherwise all fields assume the state 0.
+The *last_fired* representation is a variation of the *changepoint* representation.
+The picture below shows a *raw* representation matrix and its *last_fired* counterpart.

 .. image:: images/lf_matrix.svg
    :height: 300px